jonasbkarlsson/ferroamp_operation_settings/README.md

 - Home Assistant version 2022.7 or newer.

 ## Features
-- Implements the Operation Settings in the Ferroamp Portal
+- Implements the Operation Settings in the Ferroamp Portal.

 ## Installation